Order of Addition in Mixture-Amount Experiments: Application of OofA mixture-amount designs

 \subsection{A Placebo tablet formulation with three components}

-It might be easier to explain dosage units like tablets or gelatin capsules by the amount of each component rather than their proportions when the total mass varies.
+It may be easier to explain dosage units such as tablets or gelatin capsules by the amount of each component rather than their proportions when the total mass varies.
 However, using proportions and the variable total amount in the model is usually more convenient.
-This example is taken from \citet{lewis1991pharmaceutical}. \citet{huisman1984development} have discussed using a mixture of experimental designs to prepare placebo tablets.
+This example is taken from \citet{lewis1991pharmaceutical}. \citet{huisman1984development} have discussed the use of a mixture of experimental designs to prepare placebo tablets.
 Their formulation included up to three diluents: $\alpha$-lactose monohydrate, potato starch, and anhydrous $\alpha$-lactose.
-The tablets also had magnesium stearate as a lubricant, but since this was kept at a constant low level, the rest of the formulation, made up entirely of diluents, was considered to be 100\%.
-The measured response was the crushing strength of the tablets.
-In practice, the total weight of the three components (diluents) in a placebo tablet formulation is typically up to $500 mg$ i.e. $A_{max}= 500 mg$.
-We assume that several dosage strengths are to be formulated.
-A component-amount model~\eqref{order_inter}, with interaction effect and including PWO variable, is used.
-With the total maximum, the design given in Table~\ref{Tab:2} is transformed this amount and the resulting design is given in Table~\ref{Tab:5}.
-The design has five levels of the total amount, i.e., $0, 250, 333.3, 375$, and $500$.
-The zero-amount situation is used for control test and discussed by \citet{piepel1988note}.
+The tablets also had magnesium stearate as a lubricant, but since this was kept at a constant low level, the rest of the formulation, made up entirely of diluents, was considered 100\%. \answerR{The placebo tablets were prepared by introducing 500 mg of the mixture.
+Measured responses were crushing strength (N), disintegration time (s), and price (cts / kg).
+A simplex lattice design for a special cubic model with three checkpoints was used.
+In this study, we consider both the variable dosage strength and the order of addition of components, focusing on a single response, i.e., tablet crushing strength (N).
+The OofA component-amount design for a quadratic model ~\eqref{order_inter} with 31 design points is used.
+The design is given in Table ~\ref{tab:Table 7} with five levels of total amount i.e. 0, 250, 333.3, 375 and 500.
+The zero amount situation is used for the control test and is discussed in \citet{piepel1988note}.}

-Once we analyse the design, we notice that the maximum prediction variance is $0.96$, which ensures that most predictions remain reasonably reliable.
-A value of 0.516 for average prediction variance suggests that, on average, model predictions are reasonably precise.
-A G-efficiency of 53.8\% is above the commonly accepted threshold of 50\%, indicating that the design is relatively efficient.
-The Scaled D-optimality of $12.29$ indicates that the design is relatively efficient in estimating model parameters.

-The standard errors for linear effects $a_1, a_2$ and $a_3$ are relatively high, suggesting that all three diluent effects are less significant.
-High $R^2$-value $(0.9645)$ suggests that these effects explain a significant portion of the variability in the response.
-The quadratic effects $(a_{11}, a_{22}, a_{33})$ and certain interactions $(a_1a_2, a_1a_3$ and $a_2a_3)$ show possible significance.
-The orders of addition effects $(z_{12}, z_{13}$ and $z_{23})$ are likely to be significant, especially at larger standard deviations.
-The interaction effects between diluents and their order of addition $(a_1z_{12}, a_3z_{13}$, and $a_2z_{23})$ may be less significant but still warrant consideration.